cheeaun/repokemon/README.md

 - `npm run repokemon` - grab the Github repos
   - Copy `config.sample.json` to `config.json`, configure it with `client_id` and `client_secret` from GitHub
   - Takes about 30 minutes to prevent API rate limit issues
+- `npm run stats` - show stats of the collected data

 Credits
 ---